 Insurance value vs. market value

 Property values in some areas of New York City have skyrocketed.
-In Park Slope, an average brownstone building costs $2 million to $3 million.
-Building owners who purchased the property years ago may be drastically underinsured.
+In Park Slope, an average brownstone building costs $3 million to $4 million.
+Building owners who purchased their property years ago may be drastically underinsured.
 This is often the case if they only paid $500,000 for the property, and their insurance company didn’t keep their policy up to date.

 Insurance value has nothing to do with market value, which is the amount a buyer would pay for a home, including the land.